ebcsj/multiformat-validator/SECURITY.md

 ### Reporting Vulnerabilities

-If you find a security vulnerability, please open a public GitHub issue or contact the author through GitHub private messaging.
+If you find a security vulnerability, please open a public GitHub issue or submit a request via Google Forms : https://forms.gle/1ZdqCtdPerYrzuzM7
 When reporting, please include:
 - Vulnerability description
 - Steps to reproduce